This shows you how to set up a GitHub Account to use when accepting your GitHub Classroom assignments and how accepting assignments works.

 GitHub Account

-When you click on an assignment link in your course, you will need to log in to GitHub Classroom.
+When you click on an assignment link in your course, you will need to sign in to GitHub Classroom using a GitHub account associated with your UW NetID if you are not currently.
+You can use either:

 Sign In